 Anyway, there’s this online travel agency that I always use (Dial-a-flight) and I have even come to ‘know’ one of the guys there so when I ring up, I always ask for him by name.
 Somehow, I always got the impression that he is looking out for me and giving me the best deals possible.
 Well. the price he quoted was £159 more than what my son said he could get the ticket for!
 So, of course, I told Martin I would ring back if I needed to.
 I haven’t called him back.

-I also needed to book a one night stay at a hotel in another city for a blogging conference I am going to in a few months.
-This UK money blogger told me she had an affiliate link for Booking Dot Com which would see us both getting some money back if I used her link.
+I also needed to book a one-night stay at a hotel in another city for a blogging conference I am going to in a few months.
+This UK money blogger told me she had an affiliate link for Booking.com which would see us both getting some money back if I used her link.
 So, it’s a win-win for both of us.
 I know some people hate to use affiliate links but if it saves you some money, go ahead.
-In fact, I am now going to look into becoming an affiliate for Booking Dot Com.
-Wouldn’t you?

 It’s been so cold and wet recently that none of us really want to go out.
 Thankfully, that was a big saver for me and so instead of going out, we played games indoors such as Jacks, Kahoot, Uno, and Boy/Girl/Animal/Place/Thing.
 Do you remember any of those old time favourites?
 It was nostalgic and I found that I still remembered how to play these games and win the little ones.
 Funny, I wouldn’t have a clue how to play a game on the PlayStation or even how to use Snapchat!

 I feel so good with how things are going and I am particularly pleased that, apart from monthly bills, I have no overwhelming outgoings.
-More for the summer trip I’m planning to Jamaica.
+More money saved up for the summer trip we are planning to Jamaica.
 Check out my post if you’d like to visit Jamaica one day.

 All the best with coming up with ideas for cheaper travel and stays.
 Talk to you next week.